 Adopted at a regular meeting of the ToCPL Library Board on 6/2/2016.
 Amended 12/12/2019.
+Reviewed with no changes 12/3/2020.

 Schedule of Eligible Securities for Collateralizing Deposits and Investments in Excess of FDIC Coverage (see Investment Policy, Section VIII)